PH. Rare Books and Print History

 Plays of the Spanish Golden Age were published in collection (parte) or separately (suelta).
 Comedias sueltas were published in Spain from the early 1600s to around 1850.
 The suelta (lit. “loose”) format consisted of a single play printed in a small pamphlet, although many were later bound into collected volumes.
 This collection consists of more than 160 items, mostly from the eighteenth century, and includes works by famous dramatists like Lope de Vega and Pedro Calderón de la Barca.

-The Don Quixote Collection is comprised of thirteen editions and related works of Miguel De Cervantes' masterpiece spanning over 300 years.
-The collection contains original editions of Don Quixote translated into English, Spanish, and Italian in a variety of sizes and bindings, in addition to facsimile editions and related works by other authors.
+The Don Quixote Collection is comprised of valuable editions of and related works about Miguel De Cervantes’ Don Quixote spanning over 300 years.
+The collection contains original and facsimile editions in English, Spanish, and Italian, in a variety of sizes and bindings, and related works by other authors.

 Consisting of materials from the early years of print history, the Early Rare Books Collection is currently comprised of 34 titles from the 16th and 17th centuries.
 It includes early printed books in a variety of sizes, languages, bindings, and conditions.